 In 2009, the former Disability Services Queensland commissioned an independent satisfaction survey of disability and mental health services funded by the department.

-Disability Action Week overview and information including hosting an event, event calendar registration and award winners from 2011.
+Disability Action Week overview and information including hosting an event, event calendar registration, changes you can make and award winners.

 The Queensland and regional disability advisory councils are a key channel for advice to the Minister on a range of regional, state and national disability and related matters that affect the broader community.